AvePoint/cloud-api/docs/docs/register-app.md

  ## Certificate

-To obtain an access token using a certificate in an app registration, following the instructions below:
+To obtain an access token using a certificate in an app registration, follow the instructions below:

 1. Ensure .NET 6 or later is installed.
 2. Create a new project.
 Use the following command to create a new project and add the required package.